OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 - –You prefer a terminal-based workflow over a chat interface.

-Try RemoteAgent free for 14 days
+Try RemoteAgent.CHAT free for 14 days

 Full Pro access.
 No credit card.
 Connect OpenCode in under 5 minutes.